microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Animals

-In this study, we used one 21 months old transgenic VEGF male mouse (see @doi:10.1126/science.abc8479 for more details), five CB17SCID male mice, three C57BL/6 mice, and two Göttingen minipigs.
+In this study, we used one 21-month-old transgenic VEGF male mouse (see @doi:10.1126/science.abc8479 for more details), five CB17SCID male mice, three C57BL/6 mice and two Göttingen minipigs.
 Animal procedures were performed in accordance with the applicable Swedish, Israeli, or Swiss legislation on the protection of animals and were approved by the corresponding committees.

 Murine experiments were approved by the local Swiss ethical committee (Tierversuchskommission des Kantons Bern, Amt für Veterinärwesen, Bern, Switzerland) under the permit number BE 55/16.